 Reading The Yes Effect has also helped me take more notice of those beautiful transformation stories I’ve already witnessed in my corner of the world.
 In the past few years, while I’ve been writing about politics in the public sphere, I’ve also been writing a secret project, one that’s very close to my heart.

 As my husband has painted a picture for me of the childhood poverty and abuse he endured growing up in the southwest in a trailer park called Cloud 9, I’ve written it all down.
 How did he overcome the odds and avoid ending up addicted to drugs and alcohol, becoming a thief, or attempting suicide like some of his loved ones?
 His answer: Jesus.
 He accepted Jesus’ invitation to become something beyond just a statistic from Cloud 9.

 My husband, who grew up in complete dysfunction is now a happy, well-adjusted family man.
 Jesus offers to deliver us all from our painful pasts into a peaceful present and a promising future.
 I’ve seen it happen in my husband.
 I’m believing it for our country, too.

 For now, I’m taking time to be still and discern God’s love and leading.
 And I’m putting my words on paper, writing in the arena of politics and the arena of personal faith.
 I’m saying yes and doing what I believe God has built me to do.

-Ericka Andersen is a freelance writer and Digital Marketing Director at the Independent Women’s Forum.
-Prior to that, she worked as a writer and Digital Director at National Review magazine.
-She lives in the Indianapolis area with her husband, and son.
-Their baby girl is due to arrive this spring.
-Ericka’s book, Leaving Cloud 9: The True Story of a Life Resurrected from the Ashes of Poverty, Trauma, and Mental Illness, releases June 26, 2018 with Thomas Nelson.
+Ericka Andersen is a freelance writer with a background in politics and societal issues.
+She lives in the Indianapolis area with her husband, and children.
+Check out her book, Leaving Cloud 9: The True Story of a Life Resurrected from the Ashes of Poverty, Trauma, and Mental Illness.